Traveling Safely with Your Dog: What You Need to Know

 Reducing Motion Sickness and Panic

-Proper restraint minimizes sudden movement, helping reduce nausea and disorientation.
+• Proper restraint minimizes sudden movements, helping to reduce nausea and disorientation.

 Helping Dogs Feel Calm During Journeys